Help Children Impacted by the Ebola Crisis

 Children's access to health care can also be compromised.
 Already weak health systems are suffering under the strain of the outbreak, which can reverse considerable gains made in recent years to curb maternal and child deaths.

-Save the Children is racing to fight against the deadly outbreak in the hardest-hit Beni region.
-Save the Children is working with the Congolese government and the World Health Organization and its partners on the ground to stop the spread of the outbreak and to support existing health facilities.
-Our goal is to strengthen prevention efforts by raising awareness of Ebola and controlling the spread by helping health facilities to identify and isolate Ebola cases in addition to providing lifesaving health services.
+Save the Children worked with the Congolese government and the World Health Organization and its partners on the ground to stop the spread of the outbreak and to support existing health facilities.
+Our goal was to strengthen prevention efforts by raising awareness of Ebola and controlling the spread by helping health facilities to identify and isolate Ebola cases in addition to providing lifesaving health services.

 Within days of Ebola being declared an outbreak in August 2018, Save the Children deployed its Emergency Health Unit to respond to the crisis.
 Together with Save the Children’s DRC country team, the Emergency Health Unit has trained more than 1,200 health workers and almost 1,000 community leaders, and reached more than 1 million people with information through our community campaigns.